 Professor of Constitutional and Human Rights Law

-Christina Murray is currently on leave from the Faculty serving as a member of the Constitution Commission of Fiji (see www.constitution.org.fj).
+Christina Murray is currently on leave from the Faculty, living in New York and, among other things, working on the constitutional support team of the Special Advisor to the Secretary General of the United Nations on Yemen.
+In 2012 she was a member of the Constitution Commission of Fiji (see www.constitution.org.fj).
 Between February 2009 and October 2010 she served as a member of the Kenyan Committee of Experts appointed by the Kenyan Parliament to draft a new Constitution of Kenya.
 That Constitution became law in Kenya on 27 August 2010.

 Recent publications include